department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/feature-briefs/Submission Experience.md

 - Veterans have access to an outline of copy of their information and list of documents submitted

 # Risks & Challenges
-1. This work is dependent on the migration from EVSS to Lighthouse's Submit endpoint
+1. This work is dependent on the /submit endpoint migration from legacy EVSS services to Lighthouse platform and must be completed
 2. Technical complexity of /submit endpoint migration
 3. Some unknowns with email confirmations
     1. Content guidance and landscape of existing email confirmations on va.gov